mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 <div align="center"><b>Deck Guidelines</b></div>

 #### General Guides:
-- No any staple Trap cards
+- No any staple Trap card
-- No any staple Hand Traps
+- No any staple hand trap
 - Not Tier-0 or Tier-1 decks
 - Main deck contain 20 cards
+- Use 2 or 3 card copies in deck
+- Not a Xyz or Ritual focus deck
 - Can search or summon from deck
-- Not a Ritual-Summon focus deck
-- Use 2-3 card copies in Main-Deck
-- Use 2-3 card copies in Extra-Deck
-- Foil order: Basic, Glossy, Prismatic
+- Can recycle cards from graveyard
+- Can be combination of 2 archetypes
+- Boss Monsters must be in archetype
+- Extra Deck cards may not in archetype
-- Limited cards must be archetype member
+- Limited or 1 copy must be in archetype
 - Extra Deck Summon type: Fusion, Synchro
-- Not an archetype used by main protagonist
+- Deck Consistency is the highest priority
+- Foil Order: Basic-Glossy-Legend-Prismatic

 #### Dragon Decks:
 - Dragon boss monsters